JoachimGuth/AV-Route-Optimisation/README.md

 # AV-Route Optimisation

-A project submission for the Building AI course of the Uni Helsinki.
+A project submission for the Building AI course of the University of Helsinki.

 ## Summary